-EchoStar IX was designed to operate 32 FSS transponders operating at approximately 110 watts per channel, along with transponders that can provide services in the Ka-Band (a "Ka-band payload").
+EchoStar IX was designed to operate 32 fixed satellite service ("FSS") band transponders in CONUS at approximately 110 watts per channel, along with transponders that can provide services in the Ka-Band (a "Ka-band payload").
 The satellite also includes a C-band payload which is owned by a third party.
 Prior to 2007, EchoStar IX experienced the loss of one of its three momentum wheels, two of which are utilized during normal operations.
 A spare wheel was switched in at the time and the loss did not reduce the 12-year estimated useful life of the satellite.
-During September 2007, the satellite experienced anomalies resulting in the loss of three solar array strings.
-An investigation of the anomalies is continuing.
+During 2007, the satellite experienced anomalies resulting in the loss of three solar array strings.
 The anomalies have not impacted commercial operation of the satellite to date.
-However, there can be no assurance future anomalies will not cause further losses, which could impact the remaining life or commercial operation of the satellite.
-See discussion of evaluation of impairment in "Long-Lived Assets" below.

-EchoStar XII.
+EchoStar XII

-EchoStar XII was designed to operate 13 transponders at 270 watts per channel in CONUS mode which provides service to the entire continental United States, or 22 spot beams using a combination of 135 and 65 watt TWTAs.
+EchoStar XII was designed to operate 13 DBS transponders at 270 watts per channel in CONUS mode, or 22 spot beams using a combination of 135 and 65 watt TWTAs.
 We currently operate the satellite in spot beam/CONUS hybrid mode.
 EchoStar XII has a total of 24 solar array circuits, approximately 22 of which are required to assure full power for the original minimum 12-year design life of the satellite.
-Since late 2004, eight solar array circuits on EchoStar XII have experienced anomalous behavior resulting in both temporary and permanent solar array circuit failures.
-The cause of the failures is still being investigated.
-The design life of the satellite has not been affected.
-However, these temporary and permanent failures have resulted in a reduction in power to the satellite which will preclude us from using the full complement of transponders on EchoStar XII for the 12-year design life of the satellite.
-The extent of this impact is being investigated.
-There can be no assurance future anomalies will not cause further losses, which could further impact commercial operation of the satellite or its useful life.
-See discussion of evaluation of impairment in "Long-Lived Assets" below.
+Prior to 2008, eight solar array circuits on EchoStar XII have experienced anomalous behavior resulting in both temporary and permanent solar array circuit failures.
+Although the design life of the satellite has not been affected, these circuit failures have resulted in a reduction in power to the satellite which will preclude us from using the full complement of transponders on EchoStar XII for the 12-year design life of the satellite.
+The extent of this impact has not been determined.